i2097i/sample_app/README.md

 gem 'rails_12factor' # needed for heroku

-Also, add the file public/index.html as there is no root production route set by default by the 'rails new' command.
+Also, create a new file public/index.html as there is no default root route for production set by the 'rails new' command.
 It will work on your local system but not on heroku.

 Once all of this is done, init a git repository and commmit